Why fund research into any cancer?

-Cancer is not just one disease.
-In fact, there are more than 200 distinct types - and all of them need new cures.
+Cancer is not just one disease – there are more than 200 distinct types – and all of them need new cures.
+And while some cancers have seen dramatic improvements in survival rates over recent years, others have not.
+Cutting-edge science gives us hope.

 The greatest advances in cancer research often impact on more than one type.